Ryder-Walker’s Seven Most Challenging Treks

 Norway and Iceland – Hiking off the Beaten Path

 In the northern climes, Norway: The Islands of Lofoten, June 26 – July 3 and Iceland: The Remote Westfjords, July 7 – 14 and are both challenging in a particularly unique way and fall into Ryder-Walker’s seven most challenging treks.
 In these subarctic climates, the ground is often too pliable to support traditional trails.
-Hiking across boggy moss or sweeping rock outcroppings, the route follows trails marked by stone pillars or cairns, over ground that looks otherwise untraveled.
+You will hike across boggy moss and sweeping rock outcroppings.
+The route follows trails marked by stone pillars or cairns, over ground that looks otherwise untraveled.

 The reward for this style of hiking is that it truly feels as though you are traveling in places that humans have never traveled before.
 In Norway, the trails often lead you through the craggy fjords to secluded arctic beaches, where all sorts of interesting sea life frolic, such as puffins and walruses.
 In Iceland, you get to hike across the Hornstrandir, a peninsula that is only accessible by boat and will probably never have a road of any kind constructed either to or across it!

 To prepare for this unique and challenging style of hiking, we recommend that you step outside of your comfort zone.
 As long as you don’t get lost, take a walk off the trail in the woods.
 Let yourself get used to covering uneven and varied terrain.
 You will find that it takes much more work to cover ground when you don’t have the assistance of a trail.
-If that’s not possible in your area, focus on your endurance at the gym— building up the strength of your lungs and legs makes hiking across these Nordic moonscapes an ever more approachable goal!
+If that’s not possible in your area, focus on your endurance at the gym.
+Building up the strength of your lungs and legs makes hiking across these Nordic moonscapes an approachable goal!